Breakthrough/PySceneDetect/manual/cli/detectors.rst

 The ``detect-content`` detector takes the following options:

   -t, --threshold VAL           Threshold value (float) that the content_val frame
                                 metric must exceed to trigger a new scene.
-                              Refers to frame metric content_val in stats file.  [default: 30.0] -m, --min-scene-len FRAMES  Minimum size/length of any scene, in number of frames.  [default: 15]
+                                Refers to frame metric content_val in stats file.  [default: 30.0] -m, --min-scene-len TIMECODE  Minimum size/length of any scene.
+TIMECODE can be specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn [default: 0.6s]